Blockstream/satellite/api/examples/README.md

 data is with the demo receiver that is explained in [Example 3](#example-3-receiving-data-from-the-api-sandbox)).

-Once the API server effectively transmits your data and your satellite receiver/demodulator receives the transmission, the data is expected to appear at the API data reader application.
+Once the API server effectively transmits your data and your satellite receiver gets the transmission, the data is expected to appear at the API data reader application.
 In the end, the received file will be saved in the `downloads` folder.

 For further understanding, you can compare the received file with the one that was sent.
 For example, by running `md5sum` on both files.
 Also, you can test